Reminder: Shopping comes with risks, purchase with caution.

 - The "voice data card" is a proper SIM card with a corresponding phone number, which can be used to register accounts.
 The 18GB/month plan has a monthly fee of 2250 yen, but there is a network access fee of 2400 yen when applying, so the total cost is 4890 yen.

-- The first charge of 4000 yen comes with an additional 20%.
+- The first charge over 4000 yen gives an additional 20%.

 - There are discounts for number portability.